Need MY bio? Copypasta these ones:

 Short and Sweet

 Shelley Washington (b.
 1991) writes music to fulfill one calling- to move.
 With an eclectic palette, Washington tells stories focusing on exploring emotions and intentions by finding their root cause.
 Using driving, rhythmic riffs paired with indelible melodies, she creates a sound dialogue for the public and personal discourse.
 Shelley performs regularly as a vocalist and saxophonist, primarily on baritone saxophone, and has performed and recorded throughout the Midwest and East Coast- anything from Baroque to Screamo.
 She holds degrees from Truman State University; a BA in Music focusing on saxophone, and a Masters of Arts in Education.
 She also holds a Masters of Theory and Composition from NYU Steinhardt, where she studied with Dr. Joseph Church, Dr. Julia Wolfe, and Caroline Shaw.
 As an educator, she currently is Artistic Director for the Noel Pointer Foundation, located in Brooklyn, NY.
-In Fall of 2018 she will begin attending Princeton University in pursuit of the PhD of Music Composition.
+In Fall of 2018 she began studies at Princeton University in pursuit of the PhD of Music Composition.
 Shelley is a founding member of the composer collective, Kinds of Kings.